-On campus graduate classes are held in both morning and evening format and typically meet one to two times per week, with some meeting three times per week (MWF format) in the Health Studies Concentration.
+On campus graduate classes are held in both morning and evening format and typically meet one to two times per week, with some meeting three times per week (MWF format, and some online).
 Exceptions are field courses which may entail several days of intensive study or weekend field trips.
-The department also offers online courses.
+The department also offers online courses including a fully online bioinformatics concentration.